Advance health care foundation public awareness program and doctor awareness program on disease Organ transplantation for last 2 years

 Place: ICCR, Kolkata

-The last day of the conference of 2018 saw multiple topics discussed in relation to deceased organ donation where many doctors, including critical care specialist and the Director and Founder Member of Advance Health Care Foundation, Dr. Saurabh Kole brought forth some very interesting points.
+The last day of the conference of 2018 saw multiple topics discussed in relation to deceased organ donation where many doctors, including critical care specialist and the Director and Founder Member of Advance Health Care Foundation (NGO), Dr. Saurabh Kole brought forth some very interesting points.
 In his topic of discussion ‘Organ Transplantation: Role of Intensivist’ he talks about how doctors working in a critical care setup can be of help during the process of organ transplantation.
 In the topic ‘Diagnosis of Brain Death in ITU’ he puts forward the individual points related to the diagnosis and confirmation of brain death and the initiation of the process of deceased organ donation.
 Dr. Saurendra Mitra talked on ‘Overview of Cardiac Transplantation’, while Dr. Debkishore Gupta gave a lecture on ‘Microbes in Deceased Organ Transplantation’.
 Plastic Surgeon Dr. Rajen Tandon talked about ‘Composite Tissue Allo-Transplantation of Hand and Face’ and discussed at lengths about points on skin grafting as a whole, while Dr. Indrajit Kumar Tiwari took this opportunity to discuss the topic of ‘Challenges of Liver Transplantation’.
 The session was concluded by a panel discussion on what can be done to promote Deceased Organ Donation in West Bengal conducted by Dr. Kole himself.
 The panelists included Dr. Arpita Roy Chowdhury, Dr. S.S.
 Saha, Social Activists Mr. V.M.
 Swami and Mr. Sujit Chakraborty and Advocate Mr. Supriya Majumder.
 The active participation of multiple organizations, bringing with them people from various walks of life, together with doctors from various specialties, made the conference a great success.
-The Advance Health Care Foundation and all of us associated with it, hope to involve ourselves in many such multidisciplinary meetings, and to strengthen the support for the cause of deceased organ donation for a brighter future.
+The Advance Health Care Foundation and all of us associated with it, hope to involve ourselves in many such multidisciplinary meetings, and to strengthen the support for the cause of deceased organ donation in india for a brighter future.